 Interested faculty members, and those seeking more information on how you can plug in, please contact us.

-Maddie Gordon is a junior at Miami University double majoring in Social Justice Studies and Political Science on the Pre Law Track.
+Maddie Gordon is a senior at Miami University double majoring in Social Justice Studies and Political Science on the Pre Law Track.
 Maddie’s hometown is Kent, Ohio.
 Maddie is involved in Miami’s College Democrats, Alpha Phi Omega, and Tri Delta.
 Maddie spent the spring and summer of 2019 in DC through Miami’s Inside Washington program, where she interned for the Capital Area Food Bank and Congressman Tim Ryan.
 When Maddie graduates in 2021, she plans to attend law school and work for a legal nonprofit like the ACLU.
 Maddie is currently a part of the team working on the syllabi repository for peace and justice studies courses.
 [Team member: Fall 2017 – present]

-Meekael Hailu is a junior at Miami University.
+Meekael Hailu is a senior at Miami University.
 He is majoring in Social Justice Studies, with a co-major in Sustainability and a minor in Geography.
 In his free time around campus, he helps develop the non-profit he co-founded, Project Global Story, which he started with his roommate and a friend.
 In addition to PGS, Meekael is an Associate Justice on Miami’s Community Standards Board and was a competitor and team captain on Miami’s Mock Trial team up until the end of this past semester.
 Off-campus, Meekael is a research intern for the Peace and Justice Studies Association, as well as an intern at the Katz Teller law firm in downtown Cincinnati.
 [Team member: Fall 2017 – present]

 Justeen Jackson is a Sophomore pursuing a degree in Social Justice Studies and Professional Writing with a focus on Publication and Editing.
 Justeen has been with tPP since Fall 2019, and has focused her work on the Peace Chronicle.
 Justeen hopes to learn how to expand social justice education, and make it more accessible.
 Justeen is also a part of Miami’s Green Club, The Black Law Students Association, the Ohio Innocence Project, and Summer Work Experience in Law.
 [Team member: Fall 2019 – present]